Why Dry Media Is a Game‑Changer for Your Garden

 1. The Science of Water Balance

 Dry media is engineered to have a high field capacity—the amount of water it holds after excess has drained—while still allowing air pockets.
-On top of that, think of it as a sponge that’s been stretched just right.
+Think of it as a sponge that’s been stretched just right.
 When you water, the moisture spreads evenly, and when you drain, the excess runs off quickly.

 2. Common Components